Deep Reinforcement Learning with Weighted Q-Learning: Deep Weighted Q-Learning

+where $\tau$ is the model precision.
 We can approximate the predictive mean of the process, and the expectation over the posterior distribution of the Q-value estimates, as the average of $T$ stochastic forward passes through the network:

-$\hat{Q}_T(s, a; \bm{\theta})$ is the BNN prediction of the action-values associated to state $s$ and action $a$.
-A similar, more computationally efficient, approximation can be obtained through \textit{weight averaging}, which consists in scaling the output of the neurons in layer $l$ by $1-p_l$ during training and leaving them unchanged at inference time.
-We indicate this estimate as $\tilde{Q}(s, a; \bm{\theta})$ and we use it for action selection during training.

-The model \textit{epistemic} uncertainty, i.e., the model uncertainty over its parameters, can be measured similarly as the sample variance across $T$ realizations of the dropout random variables:

-As shown in~\citet{gal2016dropout} the predictive variance can be approximated with the variance of the estimator in Eq.~\ref{eq:qvar} plus the model inverse precision $\tau^{-1}$.

-We can estimate the probability required to calculate the WE in a similar way.
-Given an action $a$, the probability that $a$ corresponds the maximum expected action-value can be approximated as the number of times in which, given $T$ samples, the sampled action-value of $a$ is the maximum over the number of samples
+$\hat{Q}_T(s, a; \bm{\theta})$ is the estimate of the action values associated with state $s$ and action $a$.
+We can estimate the probability required to calculate WE similarly, by again exploiting a Monte Carlo estimator.
+Given an action $a$, the probability that $a$ corresponds to the maximum expected action value can be approximated as the number of times in which, given $T$ samples, the sampled action value of $a$ is the maximum over the number of samples